 Examples of current newspaper headlines and contemporary issues that could be discussed in your classroom.

-Graduates of the Master's programme in Economics/Public Policy track have excellent job prospects for positions as researchers and experts at:
+Graduates of the Master's programme in Economics/Public Policy track have excellent job prospects for positions as researchers, experts and policy advisors at:

 |Credits||60 ECTS, 12 months|